Inside the Jewish Quarter of Budapest:

 About this talk

 Budapest, the capital of Hungary, has one of the most fascinating Jewish cultures and histories in Europe.
-This is a community that continues to flourish despite the many challenges it has faced throughout its long history.
-I would like to invite you to a virtual tour, where I will share stories about this community—from the time of the Austrian Empire, through the Holocaust, the communist era, and into the present day.
+It is a community that continues to flourish despite the many difficulties it has faced.
+I invite you to a virtual tour in which I will share stories about this community, from the time of the Austrian Empire, through the Holocaust and the communist era, to the present day.

-We will explore the Jewish Quarter of Budapest, which is home to the three largest synagogues in the city, as well as numerous hidden synagogues and lesser-known buildings of the community.
-While this district has become one of the most popular and gentrified areas of our capital, full of bars, shops, restaurants, and nightlife, it still brims with Jewish life.
-I invite you to explore this unique place with me, discovering stories and places that highlight the complexity and richness of this historic area.
+We will explore the Jewish Quarter of Budapest, home to the city's three largest synagogues, as well as numerous hidden synagogues and lesser-known community buildings.
+While this district has become one of the capital's most popular and gentrified areas—filled with bars, shops, restaurants, and nightlife—it still retains a vibrant Jewish presence.

 About Anikó

-Born and raised in Budapest, Hungary, Anikó Félix's Jewish heritage and experience as a minority have deeply influenced her dedication to minority rights and social justice.
-With a PhD in Sociology, her academic work focused on far-right movements through a gender lens, exploring the roots of hate as a pathway to countering it.
+Born and raised in Budapest, Hungary, Anikó Félix's Jewish heritage and experience as a member of a minority community have deeply influenced her commitment to minority rights and social justice.
+She holds a PhD in Sociology, and her academic work has focused on far-right movements through a gender lens, exploring the roots of hate as a way of countering it.
 Anikó has participated in numerous international research initiatives addressing far-right extremism, antisemitism, and Holocaust remembrance.

-In 2023, she became the executive director of the Haver Jewish Informal Education Foundation, where she combines her scholarly insights with hands-on strategies to combat prejudice.
-Passionate about the transformative power of dialogue, she integrates theater and drama pedagogy into Haver's educational activities, fostering meaningful encounters that promote understanding and inclusivity.
+In 2023, she became Executive Director of the Haver Jewish Informal Education Foundation, where she combines her scholarly expertise with practical approaches to combating prejudice.
+Passionate about the transformative power of dialogue, she integrates theater and drama pedagogy into Haver's educational programmes, fostering meaningful encounters that promote understanding and inclusivity.

 You may also be interested in: